faraguti/AWS-CS-Server/README.md

 7. **Add Storage:**

-   - Define the storage size and type (e.g., General Purpose SSD) as per your needs.
+   - Define the storage size and type (20GiB is enough).

 8. **Add Tags:**